JAACarvajal/paymongo-skills-exam/README.md

             }
         }

-        NOTE: Ctrl-O, Enter, Ctrl-X to save file
+        NOTE: Ctrl-O -> Enter -> Ctrl-X to save file in Nano
         ```

         ```
-        sudo ln -s /etc/nginx/sites-available/api-local.parkingsystem.com /etc/nginx/sites-enabled
+        // Copy and link the hosts to sites-enabled sudo ln -s /etc/nginx/sites-available/api-local.parkingsystem.com /etc/nginx/sites-enabled
         sudo service nginx restart
         sudo service nginx status
         ```

-    12. Add 127.0.0.1 api-local.parkingsystem.com to hosts file
+    12. Add `127.0.0.1 api-local.parkingsystem.com` to Windows hosts file
+    13. Test server in browser http://api-local.parkingsystem.com -> this will be used for WSL

-    `NOTE: If you have issues on memcached, change the CACHE_DRIVER value in .env to file.`
+    `NOTE: If you have issues using memcached, change the CACHE_DRIVER value in .env to file.`

 ## Testing

 -   [Postman](https://www.postman.com/downloads/)
--   Import the collection located (paymongo_skills_exam.postman_collection) in the repository and follow the provided steps found in the `Paymongo` directory on how to run each scenario.
+-   Import the collection (paymongo_skills_exam.postman_collection) located in the repository and follow the provided steps found in the `Paymongo` directory on how to run each scenario.